-Polymath's full-stack lead developer Jeremías Díaz discusses how the Polymesh SDK and Polymesh-local, two full-fledged products, arose from ideas about how to make developers' lives easier as they worked on other tasks.
+Hear from Polymesh's full-stack lead developer Jeremías Díaz on how the Polymesh SDK and Polymesh-local arose from ideas about how to make developers' lives easier to full-fledged projects.

 Note: This blog post comes from Polymath’s full-stack lead developer Jeremias Díaz.